SolidX

 npx @solidxai/solidctl@latest test data --load --modules-to-test Fees,Onboarding

-# Tear down test databases after testing
+# Tear down test environment

 npx @solidxai/solidctl@latest test data --teardown